lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 thus heavily influences what type of new clusters are extracted.
-For example, if a user is interesed in the detection of small complexes they may wish to use a small `GS = 10`, or `= 20` etc. If they wish to detect larger more abundant sub-cellular niches a much higher `GS` would be preferable.
+For example, if a user is interesed in the detection of small complexes they may wish to use a small `GS = 10`, or `= 20` etc. If they wish to detect larger, more abundant sub-cellular niches a much higher `GS` would be preferable.
 Specifying a small `GS` can be more time consuming than using a larger `GS`, and there is a trade off between finding interesting small complexes and those that may not be of interest as we